What is a FIT file?

 Common methods include:

-The exact steps depend on the watch, device, or service you use, but the basic pattern is usually:
+The exact steps depend on the watch, device, or service you use, but the basic pattern is:

-What makes a FIT file useful for TRIPS
+What makes a FIT file valuable for TRIPS

-A useful FIT file for TRIPS usually reflects real hiking or backpacking behavior that resembles the trips you want to plan.
+A FIT file is valuable for TRIPS when it reflects hiking or backpacking behavior that resembles the trips you want to plan.

 Common mistakes